BolisLab/eda2r/README.md

 README
 ================
 BOLIS M
-2023-08-13
+2024-12-04

 ## Aditional information

-This R Markdown document contains code to reproduce the analyses performed in our manuscript entitled **Increase of Ectodysplasin-A2-Receptor EDA2R in Aging: A Ubiquitous Hallmark and Mediator of Parainflammatory Responses** from *Barbera et al*.
+This R Markdown document contains code to reproduce the analyses performed in our manuscript entitled **Increased Ectodysplasin-A2-Receptor EDA2R is a Ubiquitous Hallmark of Aging and Mediates Parainflammatory Responses** from *Barbera et al*.

 ### <br>